Contemporary Music Instruction and Mentoring

 There is something about a quality instrument that cannot be quantified.
 I have found that the higher the quality of the instrument, the more serious the student is about practicing.
 Almost always, I see a huge jump in love of music and in time spent practicing whenever a student obtains a higher quality instrument.

-NOTE: I don't have time to keep the prices on this page current with the crazy inflation going on in our economy since our current president took office.
-The prices shown here were accurate around the year 2000.
+NOTE: I don't have time to keep the prices on this page current with the crazy inflation going on in our economy, so go online to Sweetwater.com to see current prices.

 Scroll to the end of this article for information and advice about where to buy these instruments.